envygeeks/jekyll-faker/README.md

 ### Multiple Arguments

-If a class and method you wish to use takes multiple arguments, you can just replicate the method name, and we will ship those arguments into the method on your behalf.
+If a class and method you wish to use takes multiple arguments, you can replicate the name of the method multiple times to create an array that will be expanded, and messaged to the method.
+For example:

 ```liquid
 {% faker number between=1 between=10 %}